Best Official England Football Songs

 It was 1996 and the English public genuinely felt that the European Championship being played on home soil was going to end the “30 years of hurt”.
 The teaming up of comedians Baddiel and Skinner with The Lightning Seeds turned out to be inspired.

-The team might have failed to do the business out on the pitch but this uplifting song gave us all an anthem to sing along to.
+The team might have failed to do the business out on the pitch but this uplifting song gave us all an anthem to sing along to, when all you dream of is win the bets you placed with a Netbet bonus code.
 It is a testament to its freshness and originality that it gets an airing every time that we start dreaming of victory at another big tournament.

 Vindaloo – Fat Les